 The ongoing story and use of Scripture make this course most markedly different from secular courses in the third year where students typically get a heavy dose of Caesar, Cicero, and mythology.

 In addition, lessons have extra sections devoted to special topics that arise in relation to the readings.
 Students might learn about Roman law, Gnosticism, emperors of Rome, Jewish feasts, and other topics that enrich their understanding.

 Probably one of the most appealing features for many parents will be that the program is designed so that even teachers with no Latin background can easily teach it.
 In fact, older students can probably work through the volumes independently for the most part.
 Parents will probably need to go over some of the initial work, ensuring that students create their notebooks and vocabulary card files properly.
 They need to also make sure students understand the basic lesson procedures.
 These are laid out in very clear detail in each teacher's guide on a single page at the beginning of each chapter.

-For most volumes of the program there are a student textbook; a Study, Drill and Test Sheets booklet; a teacher's guide; a pronunciation CD; and an optional activity book.
+For most volumes of the program there are a full-color student textbook; a Study, Drill and Test Sheets booklet; a teacher's guide; a pronunciation CD; and an optional activity book.
 The activity books feature crosswords, logic puzzles, word searches, mazes, and other such activities that reinforce vocabulary.
 These are certainly useful but not absolutely essential.
-Note that student textbooks for Volumes II and III are now printed in color, and other volumes will soon be in color as well.

 My impression is that this is a very solid Latin program that is likely to be effective because of the multiple methods used to reinforce learning.
 However, those multiple methods do mean that students are required to do quite a bit of writing along with significant study and memorization.